Loading…

 Replacing judgement with prompts.
 The Project Management Institute frameworks exist because project management is hard and the failure modes are predictable.
 AI does not change those failure modes; it changes how fast you can document the recovery.

 If you manage public-sector projects, you are now operating under increasingly specific guidance from agencies like the DTA and state equivalents about AI use, data handling and disclosure.
-If your project involves personal information, the Privacy Act and APP 6/11 obligations apply to what you can put into AI tools.
+If your project involves personal information, the Privacy Act and APP 6/11 obligations apply to what you can put into AI tools — the same terrain compliance officers are mapping with AI, and worth a conversation with yours before you automate anything.

 Construction and infrastructure PMs in Australia should also factor in the contractual position — some major principals now require disclosure of AI use in project documentation.
 Read your contract clauses on automated decision-making before you set up an AI-driven status pipeline.